hiteshochani/Devops-Lab/README.md

 # Devops-Lab
-we are currently performing selenium experiment
+we are currently performing selenium experiment and tomm will perform puppet